Last Updated on January 18, 2026 by Denise Leo

 What is it and how does it spread?

-This virus is extremely contagious and it first attacks your dog’s intestines via the lining.
+This virus is extremely contagious, and it first attacks your dog’s intestines via the lining.
 It’s spread when contact is made with faeces that’s infected.
-It can live on your floor, clothes and shoes for months.
-Areas of grass that get contaminated stay that way for years (it has been suggested that it can last up to 7 years).
-It’s a common disease and outbreaks occur where there are a lot of dogs.
+It can live on your floor, clothes, and shoes for months.
+Areas of grass that become contaminated remain that way for years (it has been suggested that the contamination can last up to 7 years).
+It’s a common disease, and outbreaks often occur in areas with a high concentration of dogs.

 Parvovirus Symptoms